diogoaurelio/schedoscopeWiki/Configuring-Schedoscope.md

         hadoop {

             #
-            # Address and port of the YARN resource manager
+            # Address and port of the YARN resource manager.
+Note that any locally configured
+            # Hadoop environment takes precedence.
             #

             resourceManager = "localhost:8032"

             #
-            # Address and port of the HDFS namenode
+            # Address and port of the HDFS namenode.
+Note that any locally configured
+            # Hadoop environment takes precedence.
             #

             nameNode = "localhost:8020"